AdobeDocs/dynamic-media-classic.en/help/using/detail-view.md

 You can display an asset in Detail View so you can closely examine, preview, or work on it.

-1. In the Browse Panel, do any one of the following:
+1. In the Browse panel, do any one of the following:

     * Select the asset.
 Near the upper-right corner of the Adobe Dynamic Media Classic, select the **[!UICONTROL Detail View]** icon.
     * Double-click the asset.